abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 says, “That’s exactly what one’s attitude should be and that’s how it is in reality.
 It’s when we cherish and honor ourselves fully that we can really look after and cherish others.
 We need to have that foundation.”
-It isn’t a selfish obsession with “me.”
+(S 3.8) It isn’t a selfish obsession with “me.”
 In reality, we do need to cherish ourselves.

 If I eat something, nobody else gets full.
 We relate to ourselves first on a cellular level.
 So, on an emotional level, we need to attend to